loominatrx/t-util/README.md

 # t-util
-t-util is table utility for Lua and Luau (or Roblox Lua) that is created by Loominatrx.
+t-util is table utility for Lua and Luau (or Roblox Lua) that is created for making table manipulation much easier.

 I created this module because I feel like Lua's table library is lack of something.
 I added around 20 methods that you can use for your projects.